Turn the Page (Waylon Jennings album)

-Turn the Page is an album by American country music artist Waylon Jennings, released on RCA Records in 1985.
+Turn the Page is a studio album by American country music artist Waylon Jennings, released on RCA Records in 1985.

 Background

 Jennings recorded the album at a time when he was completely drug-free; this had not occurred in his career for about twenty years.
 In April 1984, Jennings rented a house in Arizona for himself, his wife Jessi Colter, and young son Shooter, and quit cocaine cold turkey, although he did not intend to quit for good.
 Jennings was inspired to remain drug free mainly because of his son.
 In the audio version of his autobiography Waylon, Jennings recalled that quitting drugs had an immediate effect on his music: "I hit better notes now that I wasn't plagued with laryngitis.
 I played on the beat instead of ahead of it.
 Probably only I noticed that instead of pushing myself, I was being pulled along by my own legend and the skills I'd learned from a lifetime performing."